Think. Time. Tuesdays.

 Find out by taking a break from your daily grind and getting into active thinking mode with business strategy consultant, leadership coach, architect and SO|arch founder, Elisabeth Sporer, AIA, CIC.

-SERIES DETAIL BELOW:
+SEE SERIES DETAIL BELOW

-Story-selling & The Freestyle Practice
+Story-selling & The Freestyle Practice.

 Who gets the work, and how?
 The first session [of four] focuses under the umbrella term BRAND focuses on how brand is tied to BD (business development), marketing and PR (public relations).